Subnetworks within the field of dementia

 Dementia and ethnic minorities

-Dementia and people with a migrant background in the Nordic countries is an area in which further research is needed.
-It seems likely that people with a foreign background are at equally high risk of developing a form of dementia as those who are born within the Nordic region, but fewer seek care.
-International research shows that ethnocultural background plays a major role in determining the type of care people seek.
-The concept of dementia, or the symptoms that dementia can cause, is interpreted differently in different parts of the world.
+Dementia among ethnic minorities in the Nordic countries is an area requiring further research.
+People with non-Nordic backgrounds are probably just as likely to develop dementia as those born in the Nordic countries, but fewer seek healthcare and social support.
+International research reveals that ethnic and cultural backgrounds play a major role in the type of care sought.
+Dementia and symptoms of cognitive decline are viewed and interpreted differently around the world.
 The provision of treatment and care in the patient’s mother tongue may be important, even if the patient has lived in their adopted country for a long time.
 However, the research is not clear-cut.
 For many, continuity of personnel may be more important than an ethnically profiled residential setting.
 Linguistic and cultural competence are important in terms of providing the target group with treatment and care that is tailored to their specific needs, and the training of people with a minority background is another aspect that the network focuses on.

-The network works to ensure that older migrants with dementia and their relatives have access to bespoke, high-quality treatment and social care services.
+The network’s aim is to ensurethat older adults with dementia from ethnic minorities, as well as their relatives, receive adapted healthcare and social services of a high quality.
 The network meets once or twice a year, and has structures in place to promote collaboration and the sharing of knowledge and experience.
 Many members collaborate on research projects and co-author scientific articles.

 The subnetwork for dementia and ethnic minorities was established in 2012 and brings together around 30 researchers and different professions from the Nordic countries.

 Dementia and indigenous people

 The sub-network Dementia and Indigenous Peoples was established in 2019 to bring together researchers and practitioners in health and welfare professions from Finland, Norway, Sweden and Greenland.

 Dementia and intellectual disabilities